Planning a trip to Italy can go one of two ways.

 Unless you are in Venice (where everything shuts down after 10 pm), don’t expect to have dinner early; you will find that most (descent) restaurants don’t even open their doors until 7 pm with things livening up at around 8.30.

-If you are like my husband, who constantly complains that eating late gives him indigestion, then I suggest you take a box of Gaviscon with you – or even better, a tub of these wonderful apple cider vinegar capsules – they do the job of settling the tummy of a bloated man perfectly.
+If you are like my husband, who constantly complains that eating late gives him indigestion, then I suggest you take a box of Gaviscon with you – or even better, a tub of those wonderful apple cider vinegar capsules – they do the job of settling the tummy of a bloated man perfectly.

 Trust me; I know.